stevana/stateful-pbt-with-fakes/README.md

                     go s' vars' (cmd : acc) cmds
 ```

-Notice how after shrinking we prune away all commands that don’t pass
+Notice how after shrinking we prune away all commands that don't pass
 the precondition.

 The intuition here is that as we remove commands from the originally